6 Useful Tips Guaranteed to Help You Manage Your Bids Effectively12 min read

 Bumping your positions from 2.5 to 1.1 because your brand has a big ego can result in an unsustainable increment on your cost per acquisition, let’s work towards higher quality scores for the time being and not ruin a good thing.

 Facts About Enhanced CPC That You Must Know

-This feature uses historical conversion data to raise your bids up to 30% when you are likely to convert on any given auction, one of the advantages is that it provides control by capping out at 30% and it also takes into account your existing bid adjustments, on top of that, Enhanced CPC measures it’s success by allowing itself to experiment on only a portion of the bids, leaving room for your existing bids.
+This feature uses historical conversion data to raise your bids to 30% when you are likely to convert on any given auction, one of the advantages is that it provides control by capping out at 30% and it also takes into account your existing bid adjustments, on top of that, Enhanced CPC measures it’s a success by allowing itself to experiment on only a portion of the bids, leaving room for your existing bids.

 You have to consider that there is no limit on how much ECPC will decrease your bids, so you might lose impression share on keywords that drive assisted conversions and are important to your strategy.

 This flexible bid strategy as mentioned in AdWords help page, “automatically adjusts your manual bid up or down based on each click’s likelihood to result in a conversion”.
-The feature is designed for the advertiser that obviously wants to focus on conversions while maintaining a fair control over keyword bids as I previously stated.
+The feature is designed for the advertiser that wants to focus on conversions while maintaining fair control over keyword bids as I previously stated.

-You must create the Flexible Bid Strategy from the Shared Library ( Campaign Tab> Shared Library> View> + Bid Strategy) before you can apply it at ad group level.
-I like to test it out at ad group level before going all out and modifying my current bid strategy across the entire campaign.
+You must create the Flexible Bid Strategy from the Shared Library ( Campaign Tab> Shared Library> View> + Bid Strategy) before you can apply it at the ad group level.
+I like to test it out at the ad group level before going all out and modifying my current bid strategy across the entire campaign.

 Conversion Optimizer (CPA Bidding) Basics